-To the largest extent possible, avoid transactions (and by transactions we mean all kinds: disposals, acquisitions, loans, guarantees etc.) connected to affiliates and/or with companies related to board members or management of the company.
-If, however, related party transactions are being pursued, there should be a transparent framework which clearly states the process and terms of such transactions.
-Also, of great importance is that the connected shareholder is restricted to vote on such matters, so that the decision on the transaction rests with the minority shareholders, and that there is an independent valuation of the transaction.
+To the largest extent possible, avoid transactions (and by transactions we mean all kinds: disposals, acquisitions, loans, guarantees, etc.) connected to affiliates and/or with companies related to board members or management of the company.
+If, however, related party transactions are being pursued, there must be a transparent framework which clearly states the process and terms of such transactions.
+Also, of great importance is that the connected shareholder should be restricted to vote on related party transactions, so that the decision on the transaction rests with the minority shareholders, and that there is an independent valuation of the transaction.

 Insider shareholding disclosures

-Even if it’s not required by stock market regulations, we advocate for companies to keep investors informed about all transactions in a company’s share conducted by the major shareholders and members of the board and management.
-Exactly how this is done is up to the regulations and the company, but the important thing is that investors receive transparent and frequent updates on how insiders act.
+Even if it’s not required by stock market regulations, we advocate for companies to keep investors informed about all transactions in a company’s share conducted by major shareholders and members of the board and management.
+Exactly how this should be done is up to the company (if not regulated) but the important thing is that investors receive transparent and frequent updates on how insiders act.

-The Dunross Guide to Good Corporate Governance & value creation
+The Dunross Guide to shareholder value creation and Corporate Governance

-- An open, informative and constructive dialogue with all shareholders
+- Open, informative and constructive dialogue with all shareholders.

-- Major transactions resolved by shareholders and not the board
+- Ensure that major transactions are resolved by shareholders and not by the board.